bentaylor238/AuctionApplication/README.md

-An explanation of the organization and name scheme for the workspace Version-control procedures
+An explanation of the organization and name scheme for the workspace "\n" Version-control procedures
   We will be using Git.
 Each user story will be it's own small branch.
 Tool stack description and setup procedure